Arts interview

 2

-Margarita about 10 years ago
+Margarita over 10 years ago

 That you for sharing.
 Your theory worked on me.
 After seeing your artwork, I did wonder about your history.
 The loaves and pot on your head certainly made me think about your thesis. :) there is a deeply rooted misconceptions that come from uniformity.
 It frequently takes an artist of some type to see thru that.
 Congratulations.
 Maybe someday we will have the helmet challenge!